CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/telework-201_vancouver/03-Smarter-Forms/1-Playbook.md

 ![](./Playbook%20Images/Step%201%20UIB.jpg)

-Now, on the right side
+Now, on the right side pane of UI Builder

 >Drag the Telework Playbook tab so it's on top of the Details tab.